Market

 b. is or has been an employee or proprietor or a partner, in any of the three financial years immediately

-preceding the financial year in which he is proposed to be appointed, of —
+preceding the financial year in which he is proposed to be appointed, of—

-(i) a firm of auditors or company secretaries in practice or cost auditors of the listed entity or its
+(i) a firm of auditors or company secretaries in practice or cost auditors of the listed entity or its holding,

-holding, subsidiary or associate company; or
+subsidiary or associate company; or

-(ii) any legal or a consulting firm that has or had any transaction with the listed entity, its holding,
+(ii) any legal or a consulting firm that has or had any transaction with the listed entity, its holding, subsidiary or

 c. holds together with his relatives two per cent or more of the total voting power of the listed entity; or